Ice house (building): Persia

 By 400 BCE, Persian engineers were building yakhchāls in the desert.
-The structure used evaporative cooling (and diurnal heat reservoir) techniques to store ice and sometimes food.
-Water was often channeled from a qanat to a yakhchāl, where it freezes when the temperature was low enough.

-The structure has a dome shape above ground with a subterranean storage space and uses a trench to catch what water does melt from the ice to allow it to refreeze during the cold desert nights.
+The structure used evaporative cooling, radiative cooling, solar chimney, and diurnal heat reservoir techniques to store ice, food, and sometimes make ice.
+Water was often channeled from a qanat to a yakhchāl, where it freezes when the conditions were right.
+The most common structures have a conical shape above ground with a subterranean storage space, shade walls, and ice pool.
 Many that were built centuries ago remain standing.